bizmate/bash-essentials/README.md

 Example on how to leverage this script ./bin/wait_for_docker.bash "ready to handle connections"

+## Docker Compose check for X amount of 0 exited processes
+When spinning docker compose the repo includes a script to check logs for a sentence to confirm that the application is up.
+This is used to exit the script if the for some reason we see less the the expected amount of docker containers that exited with a non 0 exit code.

+For instance if using composer and another script you would expect its container to exit with code 0.
+As they are two containers you can call the script such as

+`bin/docker-compose-exit-check.sh 2`

 ## [Remote db file restore](/docs/REMOTE_DB_FILE_RESTORE.md)
 ## [Bash Docker](/docs/BASH_DOCKER.md)
 ## [Environment Replacement](/docs/ENV_REPLACE.md)